 Speech-Language Pathologists (SLPs) are specially trained professionals who have earned a Master’s degree in their field.
-Department of Education’s Speech-Language Pathologists are members of interdisciplinary educational teams, and provide a range of services (i.e., consultation, assessment, programming, training, community liaison, etc.) to support students with speech, language and communication needs, within the educational setting.
-They work collaboratively with school staff to provide an understanding of students’ oral language and social communication needs as related to language learning, literacy development, behaviour and general ability to participate in the classroom.
+Department of Education’s Speech-Language Pathologists are members of interdisciplinary educational teams and provide a range of services (i.e., consultation, assessment, programming, training, community liaison, etc.) to support students with speech, language and communication needs, within the educational setting.
+They work collaboratively with school staff to provide an understanding of students’ oral language and social communication, literacy development, behaviour and general ability to participate in the classroom.

 The role of Speech-Language Pathologists in Yukon schools may include: